durrcommasteven/durrcommasteven.github.io/_posts/2025-06-15-maximally-ignorant-beliefs.md

 Where does this prior, $Prior(p)$ come from?
 What is $Prior(p)$?

 Basically, the question is, how do you form a prior for some parameter $p$, when you have absolutely no idea what $p$ should be.
-How do you mathematically state your beliefs when you have none, when you are in a state of "maximal ignorance".
+How do you mathematically state your beliefs when you have none; when you are in a state of "maximal ignorance".

 # ~~Jeffreys's Argument~~ The Argument of Jeffreys